Artanidos/PythonAndroidBook/parts/partiv.md

 ```
 If everything went well, the app shall now display "DynPy".

 This was you are able to develop the app further directly on the phone, without the need to recompile everything.
+You might use PyDroid or even Markdown an editor for MD files.

 ##Summary
 Hopefully we have deployed the DynPy app to our device.